-The District has determined that this goal is not presently appropriate or cost-effective.
+Existing programs administered by the USDA-NRCS are addressing this issue.
+The District has determined that this goal for the District is not presently appropriate or cost-effective.
 Therefore, the management goal of Brush Control within the District is not applicable to the operations of the District.